heilrahc/AWP/Cows_identification/README.md

 python3 main.py --train_videos data/train_videos --inf_videos data/test_videos --cls_model m --seg_model m --epochs 30

-the above command trains a yolo medium model by 30 epochs and do inference on te
+the above command trains a yolo medium model by 30 epochs and do inference on test videos.
+The results will be printed in the console and saved under the same folder as the test videos.

+Details arguments you can add is listed in main.py.

+For example, if you have dataset built already,  you can replace the --train_videos to --train_dataset to skip the frame extraction part